 - Click 'Remove'.

-Which facilities can support you with your studies?
+Which facilities and offices can help you with your studies?

 This view is optimized for use on tablet and desktop PCs.
 Due to limited display options the view cannot be used on smaller end devices.
 Please work on the view using a tablet or desktop PC!
 Thank you for your understanding!

 Whether you want to get more exercise, are looking for support with academic writing or with finding an internship – here you can learn which service facilities and offices can be important for you during your studies.
 If you click on the small information icon, you can see which facility offers which service.
 And if you would like more music in your everyday study life, you can join the Collegium Musicum of Freie Universität.

 For all questions regarding your studies you can always turn to the Info-Service Studium.

 The Center for Academic Advising and Psychological Counseling regularly offers numerous workshops on, e.g., how to cope with stress, how to prepare for exams, how to overcome writer’s block, reading techniques, and academic methodology.
 Some events are also held in English.